When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Well, I'm just kind of curious on your thoughts here.

-I mean, we were supposed to get some uh, you know, some progress with Hillary uh being charged.
+I mean, we were supposed to get some, you know, some progress with Hillary being charged.

 Do you think we will see Susan Rice face charges or be brought into trial or anything of some sort to get us some answers to let these people be held accountable for what they're doing?

-Have I ever had any respect for some of these people in the media?
+If I ever had any respect for some of these people in media, it's totally, completely, utterly gone.

 I don't know.